pvanlaake/CFtime/README.md

 `days since 1949-12-01`, with each data source (Coupled Model Intercomparison Project (CMIP) generation, model, etc) having its own datum.
 The data itself has a dimension attribute of “time” with offset values such as 43289.
-To convert this “offset” to a date, using a specific calendar, is what this package does.
+To convert this offset to a date, using a specific calendar, is what this package does.
 Given that most calendars supported by the CF Metadata Conventions are not compatible with `POSIXt`, this conversion is not trivial.
-That it is important account for these differences is easily demonstrated:
+That it is important to account for these differences is easily demonstrated:

 ``` r
 library(CFtime)